amadeok/Epdiy-Eink-PC-monitor/README.md

 - *ip_address* : the IP address of the ESP32 module to connect to

+- *id*: Number to identify each display.
+Has to be different for each display

 - *width* : the resolution width of the display

 - *height*: the resolution height of the display

 - *x_offset* and *y_offset*
-They set how many pixels away for the top left corner the screen will be captured. ie. if the resolution is 1200x825, setting both to zero will capture 1200x825 pixels from the extreme top left corner of the screen. setting them to 100 and 50 will capture 1200x825 pixels 100 pixels to the right and 50 pixels from the top left corner of the screen
+They set how many pixels away for the top left corner the screen will be captured. ie. if the resolution is 1200x825, setting both to zero will capture 1200x825 pixels from the extreme top left corner of the screen. setting them to 100 and 50 will capture 1200x825 pixels 100 pixels to the right and 50 pixels from the top left corner of the screen.
+If you have 2 monitors of 1920x1080 pixels and you want to capture from the top left corner of the monitor on the right, *x_offset* should be 1920 and *y_offset* should be 0.
+More info on mss: https://python-mss.readthedocs.io/examples.html

 - *rotation*: can be set to 180 to if using a display upside down

 - *grey_monochrome_threshold*:
 When converting the capture from 256 greyscale shades to black and white monochrome a threshold is used to determine which shades will become plain black and which plain white.
 The default is 200 and it improves drawing black letters on white background.

-- *sleep_time*: amount of time in miliseconds to pause the program after capturing a frame.
+- *sleep_time*: Amount of time in miliseconds to pause the program after capturing a frame.
+Can be used to reduce the framerate artificially.
+Set it to 50 or less for fast refresh rate

-- *id*: Number to identidy each display.
-Has to be different for each display
+- *refresh_every_x_frames*: Refreshes the display every the specified number of frame draws.
+A frame draw is not counted if less than 85 lines have changed (such as when moving the mouse)

 - *framebuffer_cycles*: Defines the number of times to write the current eink framebuffer to the display.
 Because of the way that eink displays work, writing the same framebuffer to the display has the effect of getting deeper blacks and whites.
 Increases draw time.

 - *rmt_high_time*: Defines the high tick time of the CKV signal.
 A higher value makes blacks blacker and whites whiter.
 Increases draw time.
+It is defined in *rmt_pulse.h*

+Advanced settings:
+- *enable_skipping*: makes the driver call *epd_skip()* instead of *epd_output_row()* with an empty buffer.
+It can reduce draw time significantly but may introduce some artifacts.
+To avoid the artifacts but mantain low draw time when moving the cursor *epd_skip_threshold* can be set to 75.

+- *epd_skip_threshold*: if less than *epd_skip_threshold* rows have changed skipping is enabled for the current frame draw.

+- *framebuffer_cycles_2* and *framebuffer_cycles_2_threshold*: If less than *framebuffer_cycles_2_threshold* number of rows have changed, the current framebuffer will be written *framebuffer_cycles_2* times instead of the value set by *framebuffer_cycles*.
+Can be used to reduce the draw time when just a few lines have changed such as when moving the cursor.

 #### Using multiple displays at the same time

-In the last version support for using multiple displays at the same time was added.
+The application supports using multiple displays at the same time.
 For each display it is required to create a configuration file.
 Once the configuration files are created run them as

 ```bash